TheDataCode/mPharmaHealth-Sentiment-Analysis/README.md

 7. Location

 #### Executive Summary
-This analysis evaluates public sentiment about mPharmaHealth using polarity scores from tweets.
-Sentiment is measured on a scale from -1 (very negative) to 1 (very positive).
-For this review, scores between -0.5 and 0.0 are considered neutral.
+This analysis measures public sentiment toward mPharmaHealth using polarity scores from tweets, rated on a scale from -1 (very negative) to 1 (very positive).
+Scores between -0.5 and 0.0 are classified as neutral.

-Most sentiment scores are concentrated around 0.0, indicating that public opinion is generally neutral.
+Most sentiment scores are centred around 0.0, showing that public opinion is largely neutral.
 There are more neutral and positive sentiments combined than negative ones.

+Tweet locations show that most users are from Ghana and Nigeria—mPharmaHealth’s key markets—while others are spread across different countries.
+This global spread indicates growing international visibility and interest in the brand.

+The word cloud reveals that many tweets are focused on topics aligned with the brand’s core initiatives.
+This suggests strong audience engagement with mPharmaHealth’s mission and messaging.

 #### Follow this [link](https://www.novypro.com/create_project/mpharma-analysis) for visualisation in Power BI

+### Recommendations
+- Leverage Positive and Neutral Sentiment in Core Markets Focus marketing and engagement efforts in Ghana and Nigeria to strengthen loyalty.
+Tailor campaigns to reflect the concerns and interests seen in tweets to convert neutral sentiment into strong advocacy.

+- Expand Global Outreach
+As mPharmaHealth continues to gain recognition beyond its core markets, investing in targeted international awareness campaigns will strengthen its positioning as a trusted name in global health.
+This proactive approach can unlock opportunities for new partnerships and market expansion.

+- Amplify Brand Messaging Around Key Initiatives
+The public is actively discussing issues the brand champions.
+Capitalise on this by consistently sharing updates, success stories, and educational content aligned with those themes to deepen trust and thought leadership.